Meet The Wives Of Wall Street

-We already know about Paul Tudor Jones, Jamie Dimon and Steve Schwarzman because we read about them all time.But we really don’t know much about their wives at all, and that feels a little odd.
+We feel like we know Louis Bacon, Steve Schwarzman and Jamie Dimon to a certain extent because we read about them in the news all the time.But we really don’t know much about their wives at all, and that feels a little odd.

-We’ve found that many of the hedge fund honchos, private equity titans and bank CEOs are married to some truly remarkable women.
+We’ve found that many of the hedge fund honchos, private equity titans and bank CEOs are married to some really remarkable women.

 During our research, we found a fashion designer, an economist, several entrepreneurs and philanthropists.